-3.1 The IRCA
+The IRCA

-The US Senate introduced the IRCA bill in May 1985 and President Ronald Reagan signs the bill in June 1986.
-In order to be eligible, unauthorized immigrants had to be in continuous residence since January 1, 1982 (for a total of 5 years.)
+The U.S. Senate introduced the IRCA bill in May 1985 and President Ronald Reagan signed the bill in June 1986.
+In order to be eligible, unauthorized immigrants had to be in continuous residence since January 1, 1982 (for a total of five years).
 Temporary residency lasted 18 months, after which the legalized immigrants became eligible for permanent residency (i.e., green cards).
-Approximately 1.75 million people applied for legalization through the program and about 94% of applications were approved for temporary residency (on average in about 7 months).
-Alternatively, in more rural places the Special Agricultural Worker (SAW) program provided permanent residency to undocumented immigrants who could demonstrate they had 60 days of seasonal agricultural work experience in qualifying crops from May 1985 to May 1986.
+Approximately 1.75 million people applied for legalization through the program and about 94 percent of applications were approved for temporary residency (on average in about seven months).
+Alternatively, in more rural places, the Special Agricultural Worker (SAW) program provided permanent residency to undocumented immigrants who could demonstrate they had 60 days of seasonal agricultural work experience in qualifying crops from May 1985 to May 1986.
 Nearly 1.3 million people applied for the SAW program.
 We are going to use both types of applicants: in our sample applicants are split approximately 50/50 across the two programs.
 About 2.7 million applicants, or about 90 percent, were ultimately approved for permanent residence (Rytina, 2002).

 The administrative records of the 1986 amnesty, called IRCA's Legalization Summary Public Use Tape, contains information about all applicants.
-County of residence is supplied only when the county had at least 100,000 residents in the 1990 Census, and at least 25 legalization applicants.
-Since we focus on large MSAs that are part of the NCVS-MSA victimization survey, this is not a constraint.
-The other information we use is age and race of the applicants (there are four categories: Asian, Black, non-Hispanic, Hispanic, White non-Hispanic, Unknown).10
+County of residence is supplied only when the county had at least 100,000 residents in the 1990

-9See Appendix Figure A3 for a full timing of all the amnesty proposals.
+&lt;sup>9 See Appendix Figure A3 for a full timing of all the amnesty proposals.